joncinque/solana-program-rosetta/README.md

 # solana-program-rosetta

-Multiple implementations of Solana programs across languages
+Multiple implementations of Solana programs across languages: Rust, Zig, C, and even assembly.

 More programs will be added over time!